plan-systems/design-docs/proof-of-correctness.md

     - if actor **a** is formerly a member of **C** (or was known to have access to a member's private keys), then **a**'s access is limited to read-access up to until the time when a new community security epoch was initiated.
 In order for **a** to receive the latest community key, **a** must possess the latest private key of a member currently in **C** (see _initiating a new community security epoch_).

 3. All "live" entries in a node's local replica ("**𝓡<sub>i</sub>**") must pass [Channel Entry Validation](#Channel-Entry-Validation).
+This implies each successive state of **𝓡<sub>i</sub>** is, exclusively, a valid mutation of its previous state.
+However, transactions arriving from **𝓛<sub>C</sub>** ("entries") could be reordered naturally, or they could be intentionally modified, reordered, or withheld by an adversary.
+First, we rule out the corruption/alteration of entries since each entry contains a signature from a member of **C** (read on for the case where an adversary has possession of a member's private keys).
+So, could the outside reordering or withholding of entries from **𝓛<sub>C</sub>** ("withholding") cause **𝓡<sub>i</sub>** to pass through a state such that even one of the access controls or grants asserted by members of **C** could be circumvented or exploited?
+We consider two categories of failures:
+    1. **Unauthorized key, channel, or content access**
+        - These scenarios imply unauthorized possession of a private key that allows access to one or more encrypted entry contents on **𝓡<sub>i</sub>**
+        - Since any withholding of entries couldn't result in any _additional_  generation/grant of permissions, the remaining possibility is that withholding entries would result in  **𝓡<sub>i</sub>** not mutating in a way where privileged data remains accessible.
+However, this is precluded since any ACC mutation that is restrictive in nature automatically [initiates a new channel security epoch](#Initiating-a-New-Channel-Epoch), where _only_ members to have access are each explicitly sent the new private channel key (using each recipient's public key).
+This summarizes how member access is "removed" in an append-only system: the delisted member isn't issued the  key for the new security epoch.
+    2. **Access control channel violation**
+        - This implies, there exists a way for member **m** (or an adversary covertly in possession of **m**'s keys) to author one or more channel entries such that one or more channel permissions can be altered in an unauthorized way or otherwise circumvented.
+        -
+        - This can be expressed as an entry being validated, and thus merged, into a channel when it should instead be rejected.
+How could an entry be merged in a channel whose ACC denies access?
+However, [Channel Entry Validation](#Channel-Entry-Validation) ensures that entries that do not validate under their host channel's ACC will never be "live".
+        - An adversary in possession of **m**'s keys could forge an entry to a community-public channel that **m** does not have write access to, but [Channel Entry Validation](#Channel-Entry-Validation) running on others' nodes would reject this entry.
+        - In cases where there is an "ambiguous conflict" (e.g. an admin grants **m** moderator access to channel 𝘾𝒉 at the same time a different admin grants **m** mere read access to 𝘾𝒉) then a deterministically-deciding machinery is invoked.
+More analysis is needed, but these cases are not only rare, they require network conditions to be tortuously architected in order for edge cases to emerge.
+Further, the fog of uncertainty around a given "ambiguous conflict" tends to only be as   Suffice it to say. the consensus properties of **𝓛<sub>C</sub>** are put on display here.
+Note: the superposition of all possible states of **𝓡** in **C**, even in an ambiguous conflict, does not include the possibility of **m**

+      (or temporarily withhold) transactions coming from **𝓛<sub>C</sub>** such that **𝓡<sub>i</sub>** passes through states that it ordinarily would not have passed through.
+    - In this process,
-This implies each successive state of **𝓡<sub>i</sub>** is a valid mutation of its previous state.
-What is the possibilty that replicas on two different nodes differ such that are such that  node **n<sub>i</sub>** **nSo is there a way for  **𝓡<sub>i</sub>** and  **𝓡<sub>j</sub>** The remaining possibilty for  **𝓡<sub>i</sub>** to be  abilty for For this not to be the case, one of the following must be true:
+What is the possibility that replicas on two different nodes differ such that are such that  node **n<sub>i</sub>** **nSo is there a way for  **𝓡<sub>i</sub>** and  **𝓡<sub>j</sub>** The remaining possibilty for  **𝓡<sub>i</sub>** to be  abilty for For this not to be the case, one of the following must be true:
-    - Given node **n<sub>i</sub>** there exists a way to reorder (or temporarily withhold) transcations coming from **𝓛<sub>C</sub>** such that **𝓡<sub>i</sub>** passes through states that it ordinarily would not have passed through.
+    - Given node **n<sub>i</sub>** there exists a way to reorder (or temporarily withhold) transactions coming from **𝓛<sub>C</sub>** such that **𝓡<sub>i</sub>** passes through states that it ordinarily would not have passed through.
 This scenario:
-        - precludes the possibility of unauthorized key or channel access since any absence of transcations couldn't result in generation/grant of _additional_ permissions, _provided that an ACC mutation also initiates a new channel security epoch_.
-Since all ACC references must cite the _latest_ ACC epoch (or risk rejection), an adversary witholding transactions from **n<sub>i</sub>** at worst would result in denial of service.
+        - precludes the possibility of unauthorized key or channel access since any absence of transactions couldn't result in generation/grant of _additional_ permissions, _provided that an ACC mutation also initiates a new channel security epoch_.
+Since all ACC references must cite the _latest_ ACC epoch (or risk rejection), an adversary withholding transactions from **n<sub>i</sub>** at worst would result in denial of service.
         - discounts **𝓛<sub>C</sub>**'s ability to auto-halt if
     - There exists a way for a member **m** (or an adversary covertly in possession of **m**'s keys) to author a series of channel entries such that one or more channel permissions are violated or altered in an unauthorized way.
 This can be expressed as an entry being validated, and thus merged, into a channel when it should be rejected.
 How could an entry be merged in a channel that whose ACC denies it?
 Implementation oversights aside, this could only happen by a late-arriving entry retroactively changing a channel's ACC such that now some set of entries should now be rejected.
-However, since [ACC Change Propigation](#) occurs for all ACC changes, any conflicting entries would be put into the channel's `RetryTable`.
-In cases where there is an ambigous conflict (e.g. an admin gives  member is given moderator access to a channel while another
+However, since [ACC Change Propagation](#) occurs for all ACC changes, any conflicting entries would be put into the channel's `RetryTable`.
+In cases where there is an ambiguous conflict (e.g. an admin gives  member is given moderator access to a channel while another
         - An implementation bug

    - if an entry **e** under consideration does not validate against its parent ACC, it is said to be "in conflict".
 All entries (except those in **C**'s "root" channels) can potentially be in conflict since an entry could arrive and alter it's parent ACC such that is now in conflict.
     -if **e** is in conflict,
- - when "in band" conflict occurs (a conflict w/in the same channel), the "winner" is chosen by a weighted compare of each authors relative senioriy weighted with the time delta that is, there exists no possible    It is uncondiontally moved from the `LiveTable` to the `RetryTable` (e.g. a post from an author that has now been delisted). --  i.e. any entry NOT in an ACC!
+ - when "in band" conflict occurs (a conflict w/in the same channel), the "winner" is chosen by a weighted compare of each authors relative seniority weighted with the time delta that is, there exists no possible    It is uncondiontally moved from the `LiveTable` to the `RetryTable` (e.g. a post from an author that has now been delisted). --  i.e. any entry NOT in an ACC!
    - every entry in an ACC *could* potentially affect all other channels it controls
-   - unapposed ACC change: there exists no other entry authored in the timespan **ko**
+   - unopposed ACC change: there exists no other entry authored in the timespan **ko**
-   - an ambigous conflict (in an ACC): the merger of **e<sub>1</sub>** would potentially result in one or more _other_ entries to unambigously conflict
+   - an ambiguous conflict (in an ACC): the merger of **e<sub>1</sub>** would potentially result in one or more _other_ entries to unambiguously conflict

 Since the [Add New Member](#Add-New-Member) procedure is implemented by making standard entries that conform to [Channel Entry Validation](#Channel-Entry-Validation), the security liabilty of

 integrity of adding new members to **C** in accordance with **C** policies rests in the

-a probabiltisic proof?  if entries in the soft holding tank
+a probabilistic proof?  if entries in the soft holding tank